 Arēna Rīga, located in central Rīga, is a very spacious arena offering a great place to watch an ice hockey game as well as eating and drinking facilities.
 There is plenty of parking, and the tickets are very cheap.

 While most of the World celebrates the birth of Jesus Christ on Christmas day, in Latvia families and friends, gather together on the eve of December 24th to celebrate Ziemassvētkus which literary translates to Winter Festival.
 This time of the year in Latvia is all about freshly baked gingerbread cookies, long nights, family and fortune-telling.

 Just like our ancestors, we honour the rebirth of the sun, and when it comes to traditions, old pagan ones are still very much alive and widely used today.

-Back in a day, birth feathers, dried fruits and coloured yarn were used to make traditional decorations.
-Most popular ones called ‘puzuri’ were made from straw or stem of grass.
+Back in the day, birth feathers, dried fruits and coloured yarn were used to make traditional decorations.
+The most popular ones called ‘puzuri’ were made from straw or stems of grass.
 The process is time-consuming, and it required lots of patience, but the result is remarkably eccentric.

 Top places to see in Latvia

 • Sigulda | While Riga, the capital, is the very definition of the ideal weekend break, leave the city behind for a few hours and visit Sigulda offering a perfect setting for adventure and nature lovers.
 Situated only an hour away from Riga, Sigulda can easily be added to your itinerary.
 Here you’ll find Siguldas Medieval Castle, Gutmanis Cave, Tarzan’s Adventure Park and Sigulda Cable car.